ekandreas/testrunner/readme.md

 ALL TESTS PERFORMED OUTSIDE THE CONTAINER, THIS WILL CHANGE...

+*The testsuite should be placed within a plugin that's going to be tested.*

 Step 1, checking out wp develop to unittest, ok!

 Step 2, adding local test, in progress...